5T33Z0/OC-Little-Translated/03_USB_Fixes/README.md

 - Unpack the zip package and add the 2 included kexts to your kext folder and config.
 - Save and reboot
 - Next, Run USBToolBox
-- Now you have to decide which method to use for mapping ports.
-There are 2 options available which lead to 2 different kexts being generated:
+- There are 2 options of mapping USB ports which lead to 2 different kexts being generated:
 	- **Option 1** (default): Generates `UTBMap.kext` which has to be used in tandem with `USBToolBox.kext` to make the whole construct work.
 It has the advantage that the mapping is SMBIOS-independent so it can be used with any SMBIOS.
 	- **Option 2** (uses native Apple classes): Hit "C" to enter the settings and then "N" to enable native Apple classes (AppleUSBHostMergeProperties).
 - Follow the [**instructions**](https://github.com/USBToolBox/kext#usage) to map your USB ports.